eblocker/eblocker-docs/TestEnvironment.md

     apt-get remove eblocker-bootstrap

-Copy the stage bootstrap package from `eblocker-bootstrap/target` to the eBlocker and install it:
+Copy the test bootstrap package from `eblocker-bootstrap/target` to the eBlocker and install it:

     dpkg -i eblocker-bootstrap_..._all.deb